 How to check battery health of your Android mobile phone

 Smartphone batteries degrade naturally with routine charging, and after a while, they discharge faster than when they were new.
 So, keeping an eye on your phone’s battery health and knowing how much battery capacity it has will allow you to make changes on how you charge and discharge the battery.
 It would help you to plan your phone usage and ensure it remains powered throughout the day.
 You can also implement proper charging practices.
-To do all these, you would want to know how to check battery health in Android phones.
-Here’s how you do that:
+But first, let’s learn what battery health, battery capacity and degradation are.

 Check battery health on a Samsung phone